Skip to main content

 Running HiveServer2

 Run HiveServer2 using --tpcds option.
-Do not use LocalProcess mode for MR3 DAGAppMaster (with --amprocess option) which is not supported on a secure Hadoop cluster.
+Do not use LocalProcess mode for MR3 DAGAppMaster (with --amprocess option) which is not supported in a secure Hadoop cluster.

-Create a new directory hive/run-beeline-result and set its permission to 777 so that any user can execute Beeline using the same MR3 installation.
+Create a new directory hive/run-beeline-result and set its permission to 777 so that any user can execute Beeline from the current working directory.

 Make sure that user gla cannot read the keytab files.